ntop/ntopng/doc/src/web_gui/categories.rst

 An example for this configuration file is available `here <https://github.com/ntop/nDPI/blob/dev/example/protos.txt>`_.

-Ntopng also supports editing such file from the gui.
+Ntopng also supports editing such file from the GUI.
 In order to do so, it's still necessary to use the above option to point to a protos file located into a directory where ntopng has the permission to read and write.
 In practice, in order to enable tihs feature, ntopng should be started with the